Contents

 Notes on the installation process:

-- Server Addresses: make a note of the address of each of the servers in the replica set
+- Server Addresses: make a note of the IP address of each of the servers in the replica set

 - Port: use the default MongoDB installation port of 27017